ibara/8088ify/README.md

 [OpenBSD](https://www.openbsd.org/), I can verify that it works equally as well on Unix as MS-DOS.

-`8088ify` should compile with any ANSI C compiler.
+`8088ify` should compile with any ANSI C compiler that includes a `strtol()` function.
+I may remedy this in the future with a built-in `strtol()` function, but as Open Watcom v2 has the function, I have not (yet) found a need.

 Running
 -------